 The e-Research Centre offers a vibrant, friendly, inclusive and flexible working environment.

 Informal enquiries may be addressed to Professor David Wallom using the email address below.
 Further information can be found at: www.eng.ox.ac.uk/jobs/home

 You will be required to upload a covering letter/supporting statement, including a brief statement of research interests (describing how past experience and future plans fit with the advertised position), CV and the details of two referees as part of your online application.

-Only applications received before 12.00 midday on Wednesday 25 October 2017 can be considered.
+Only online applications received before 12.00 midday 13 March 2019 on can be considered.